YOUR PROSPECTS IN THE INDUSTRY

-*Applicable to students reading Master of Science in Transport & Logistics.
+*Applicable to students reading Master of Science in Rail, Transport & Logistics.

 Societies and national economics of almost every country are getting increasingly connected with each other.
 Transportation and logistics systems are the foundations for such globally connected enterprises and economies.
 The efficiency of these transportation and logistics systems are highly important factors regarding the competitiveness and profitability of a single product, a whole enterprise and even for an entire economy or country.

-The World Bank ranked Singapore as the No. 1 Logistics Hub amongst 155 countries globally in the 2012, 2014 Logistics Performance Index.
-The Port of Singapore was ranked as Asia Container Port of the Year, while its subsidiary PSA Singapore was named Container Terminal of the Year at the Supply Chain Asia (SCA) 2014 Awards.
+he World Bank ranked Singapore as the No. 7 Logistics Hub amongst 155 countries globally in the 2018 Logistics Performance Index.
+The Singapore Airport Terminal Services (SATS) was ranked as Air Cargo Terminal Operator of the Year, while PSA Singapore was named Container Terminal of the Year at the Supply Chain Asia (SCA) 2016 Awards.